-We defend entities and individuals accused of violating federal anti-money laundering (AML) laws in matters involving the DOJ, FBI, FinCEN, and other agencies.
+Our AML Attorney defends entities and individuals accused of violating federal anti-money laundering laws in matters involving the DOJ, FBI, FinCEN, and other agencies.

 Former Federal Prosecutors and Agents Experienced in AML Matters

-At Oberheiden P.C., an AML white collar criminal defense lawyer from our firm might include a former federal prosecutor who previously spent decades aiding in the federal government’s fight against white-collar crime.
+At Oberheiden P.C., an AML white collar criminal defense lawyer from our firm might include a former federal prosecutor who previously aided in the federal government’s fight against white-collar crime.
 We also utilize the services of former FBI and DOJ agents who are similarly experienced in financial crime and other white-collar criminal matters.

 Why have thousands of clients chosen Oberheiden P.C.?